Assistant Vice President for Campus Engagement and Co-Director of the Davis Center

 Ansari is a legacy staff member; his great-grandfather and great-grandmother worked at Williams for 40 years.

-He mentors students advise student organizations and provide counseling assistance.
+He mentors students, advises student organizations and provides counseling assistance.

 Education